 We stand in a strong tradition of Christian belief which is simply expressed in The Apostle's Creed; one of the earliest and most widely held statements of doctrine in the church.

-To go a bit deeper - we are a Bible believing and Jesus loving family who believe that God has revealed himself through his written Word, the Scriptures, and his incarnate Word, Jesus Christ.
-The best way to understand how these beliefs shape the life of our church family is to come get to know us!
+To go a bit deeper - we are a Gospel-centered family who believe that God has revealed himself through his written Word, the Scriptures, and his incarnate Word, Jesus Christ.
+The best way to discover how these beliefs shape the life of our church is to come get to know us!

 The main theme of the entire Bible is the Gospel.
 Gospel means “good-news”.
 The Good-news is that God rescues and restores his people from sin and death and adopts them into his family through the life, death, and resurrection of Jesus in our place.
 In Christ he welcomes us home.
-Jesus died to pay, a life for a life, for our rebellion against God, He rose three days later conquering sin and death, and works in us through his Spirit to adopt us and give us the fullness life that God intended.
-One day God will restore and renew all things once and for all and “everything sad will become untrue”.
+Jesus died to pay, a life for a life, for our rebellion against God, He rose three days later conquering sin and death, and He works in us through his Holy Spirit to adopt us and give us the fullness of life that God intended.
+One day God will restore and renew all of creation once and for all and “everything sad will become untrue”.
 The Gospel teaches that though there is nothing we can do to work our way to God, he has worked his way to us.
 Because of the Gospel we are invited into his family to glorify and enjoy him forever!

 THE TRIUNE GOD